 Tip: Experience or partnership with Acquia or Pantheon is great because they’re leaders in the hosting and support space for Drupal, but take it a step further.
-Investigate the vendor’s ability to configure environments of their own and troubleshoot issues.
+Investigate the vendor’s ability to configure environments of their own and troubleshoot website security issues.
 Do they have their own hosting and support recommendations or solution?
 Their own cloud and security team?
 Moreover, how are they going above and beyond to keep your data safe?
 What are their methods for data encryption?
 What levels of data privacy compliance do they uphold?

-What makes a development partner truly special?
+What makes a website development partner truly special?
 That’s something subjective that you’ll need to decide.
 But don’t settle on a vendor until they show you what excites them about a Drupal site build.

-Anybody who is passionate about Drupal, like we are at Primacy, is working to take their development to the next level.
-The best partners will take advantage of all that is free, open source, and turnkey for your benefit, and then devote resources to making an experience that will be unique to your brand.
+Anybody who is passionate about Drupal, like we are at Primacy, is working to take their website development chops to the next level.
+The best partners will take advantage of all that is free, open source, and turnkey for your benefit, and then devote resources to creative an online experience that will be unique to your brand.
 If you are considering or have committed to Drupal, it’s likely because you expect certain things will come standard or be easier to install and develop.
 Make sure your partner is prepared to not only leverage Drupal to accelerate your build, but also to bring tools and strategies to make your instance truly custom.